pypa/setuptools-scm/docs/extending.md

 `no-guess-dev`
 : Does no next version guessing, just adds `.post1.devN`

-`just-version`
+`only-version`
-: Just use the version from the tag, as given.
+: Only use the version from the tag, as given.

 ### `setuptools_scm.local_scheme`
 Configures how the local part of a version is rendered given a